JuliaPy/CondaPkg.jl/README.md

 - `add_pip(pkg; version=nothing)` adds/replaces a pip dependency.
 - `rm_pip(pkg)` removes a pip dependency.

+**Note.** Do not use pip dependencies unless necessary.
+Pip does not handle version conflicts gracefully, so it is possible to get incompatible versions.

 ### Access the Conda environment

 - `envdir()` returns the root directory of the Conda environment.